 What factors determine appliance location?

 - Venting.
 May be limited by factors like obstructions above for vertical venting through the ceiling and roof, or by the distance to an outside wall for horizontal venting.

 - Space requirements.
 Must meet minimum clearances between the stove and combustibles.
 More space than the minimum required may be desirable to provide room for convenient operation and service.

-Electrical requirements.
+- Electrical requirements.
 Proximity to a properly wired outlet.

 What are my choices for floor protection?